 There are 3 types of Community Scholarships:

-• Registration Scholarship will receive complimentary conference registration
+• Registration Scholarship recipients receive complimentary conference

 Scholarship Criteria

-The CROI Community Scholarship is limited and highly competitive.
-Applicants must be actively involved communications, education, and advocacy efforts in their communities.
+The CROI Community Educator Scholarship is limited and highly competitive.
+Applicants must be actively involved in communications, education, and advocacy efforts in their communities.
 Only candidates affiliated with organizations that provide communications, advocacy, or educational services will be considered (limit of 2 applications per organization).

 Applicants will be assessed on motivation, creativity, competency, literacy, and their demonstrable ability to understand and disseminate research in communities.
 Scoring will include the overall quality of the application, as well as the applicant’s letter of recommendation (limit of 1 letter of recommendation per recommender).
 The selection committee will consider the following: 1) demonstrable experience and aptitude in understanding and disseminating conference-acquired information, 2) application quality, 3) work setting, 4) demonstrably strong scientific literacy and strong command of English, and 5) applicant’s degree of financial need.
-Preference is given to individuals who:

 • Have demonstrated the capacity and commitment to engage diverse communities with relevant science- and research-based information